jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ```

 ### Scree plot
-Use a scree plot to find the appropriate number of clusters.\
+Use a scree plot to find the best number of clusters.\
 *Does this need to happen before we specify the number of clusters?*\
 Visualises the degree of scattering (variance) by comparing the distortion for each variation of clusters.\
 Distortion is the distance between the centroid and other points in the cluster.\